-This section provides information regarding the compensation program in effect in 2022 for the Chief Executive Officer (the "CFO"), Chief Financial Officer (the "CFO"), and the three other most highly compensated executive officers of the Company, collectively the Named Executive Officers (each, a "NEO"s).
+This section provides information regarding the compensation program in effect in 2023 for the Chief Executive Officer (the "CFO"), Chief Financial Officer (the "CFO"), and the three other most highly compensated executive officers of the Company, collectively the Named Executive Officers (each, a "NEO").

 The Corporate Governance Committee of the Board makes recommendations to the Board regarding the compensation of directors and senior officers.
-The Corporate Governance Committee consists of six members, each of whom is independent.
-The Corporate Governance Committee for 2022 comprised Clive P. Rowe, Richard B. Carty (Chairman), Duncan N. R. Jackman, Trinity O. Jackman, Harold S. Stephen, and Eric Stevenson.
+The Corporate Governance Committee consists of five members, each of whom is independent.
+The Corporate Governance Committee for 2023 comprised Clive P. Rowe, Richard B. Carty (Chairman), Duncan N. R. Jackman, Trinity O. Jackman, and Eric Stevenson.